 GROWING UP IN TRANSIT: The Politics of Belonging at an International School is the first book to address structural racism in international schools.

 The number of international schools that claim to promote ‘global citizenship‘ has grown rapidly over the last few decades, shaping the identities and worldview of millions of young minds.
 Yet, the ideology of being ‘international’ that is at the heart of the ethos of these schools is Western centric.

 'Very powerful and insightful and deeply personal all at once.'

 - International school alumnus & educator

 Despite the cosmopolitan rhetoric, hierarchies of race, culture and class shape popularity, friendships and romance on campus.
 Not surprisingly, this has an adverse effect on students' self-perception and sense of school belonging.

-By going back to high school for a year, Danau befriended transnational youth, often called 'Third Culture Kids', to present their struggles with identity, belonging and internalized racism in their own words.
+By going back to high school for a year in Indonesia, Danau befriended transnational youth, often called 'Third Culture Kids', to present their struggles with identity, belonging and internalized racism in their own words.

 'So, who are the popular kids?'
 I asked a couple of seniors.